Classification and labelling of dangerous goods – ADR – IMO

 Known to be toxic or corrosive to humans to the point of posing a danger to their health.
 They are assumed to be toxic or corrosive to humans because their CL50 for acute toxicity is less than or equal to 5,000 ml/m3

-Which have a maximum flash point of 61°C.
+That they have a maximum flash point of 61°C

-That can be ignited by rubbing, self-reactive materials, are thermally unstable materials and desensitized explosive materials, are materials that have been moistened with alcohol or water to nullify their explosive properties
+Which can ignite by rubbing, self-reactive materials, thermally unstable materials and desensitised explosive materials, materials that have been moistened with alcohol or water to cancel out their explosive properties

 4.2 – Spontaneously flammable substances

-They are materials that, by reaction with water, give off flammable gases that can form explosive mixtures with air.
+These are substances that, when they react with water, give off flammable gas that can form explosive mixtures with air

 5.1 – Oxidisers